-There is a $10 cash cover collected at the door and a $15 food/drink minimum (cash or credit) per person.
+There is a $10 cash cover collected at the door ($5 for Students with ID) and a $15 food/drink minimum (cash or credit) per person.
 (For more information about Etcetera, Etcetera’s delicious menu, visit www.etcetcnyc.com.
 Note: A 20% gratuity is added to all checks.)

 How do we secure our seat at The Salon?